Bad Cholesterol Can Make You Live Longer

-Before you focused your diet on low-fat foods that are usually tasteless and pumped up with carbs or sweeteners in a vain attempt make them a little more palatable - and which may have helped push you into insulin resistance or even full-blown Type 2 diabetes.
+Before you focused your diet on low-fat foods that are usually tasteless and pumped up with carbs or sweeteners in a vain attempt make them a little more palatable - and which may have helped push you into Fat Storing Hormone resistance or even full-blown Type 2 diabetes.

 Or before your doctor, in response to your cholesterol levels put you on statins, which come with their own risky side effects and minimal benefits.

 Before I tell you what the real culprits of cardiovascular risk are, let me briefly walk you through the basics of LDL cholesterol.

 What LDL Cholesterol Actually Is

 Understand that LDL isn’t really cholesterol; rather, it’s a lipoprotein that carries cholesterol throughout your body to the cells that require it for your health.
 In other words, the LDL is a transport vehicle.
 In addition to cholesterol, LDL also carries triglycerides, vitamin E, and other nutrients to bring energy and protect your cells.

 The reason cholesterol needs to be transported is because it’s what’s called hydrophobic - on its own, it doesn’t mix well with the watery environment in your body.
 But it’s got to get to your cells intact somehow, right?
 That’s where lipoprotein comes in.